DEVDEER/CafAssets/infrastructure/terraform/management-resources/landing-zone/README.md

 # Management Resources

-The bicep templates in this folder are used to deploy the management resources that are required in every single subscription.
+The terraform templates in this folder are used to deploy the management resources that are required in every single subscription.
 These resources include:

 - a resource group called `rg-management`
   - a storage account (i.e. for storing debugging logs) called `sto[companyShort][projectName]`